-We then tested our model by generating growth yield predictions and comparing them to measured growth yields..
+We then tested our model by generating growth yield predictions and comparing them to measured growth yields.
+Growth yield predictions depend not only on metabolic steps where ATP is generated or hydrolyzed, but more heavily on ATP maintenance energies (67).
+From a modeling perspective, maintenance energies are regarded as the moles of ATP needed to support cellular processes not otherwise depicted in metabolism, including DNA replication, RNA transcription, protein synthesis, and other requirements.
 We recognized that our model was essentially untrained in terms of ATP maintenance and contained automated values from our first draft reconstruction.
-Growth yield predictions can vary considerably in response to model ATP maintenance energies (67), thus it was crucial to train our model by fitting to our experimental dataset.
+Thus it was crucial to train our model by fitting to our experimental dataset.
 However, we were also wary of overfitting our model by training and testing on the same set of samples.
-We addressed both concerns by performing leave one out cross validation (LOOCV) on our full dataset (Methods).
-As shown by Figure 4, using this method allowed us to essentially test our model’s growth yield predictions on each separate test points while training on the remaining 8 measurements.
+We addressed both concerns by performing leave one out cross validation (LOOCV) on our full dataset.
+Thus, for each of our nine growth rate values, we used the remaining eight growth rates and their associated measured methane evolution rates to derive ATP maintenance values.
+We then used that ATP maintenance value in our calculation of predicted growth yield for the given growth rate.
+Using this method allowed us to essentially test our model’s growth yield predictions on each separate test point while training on the remaining 8 measurements.
+The resulting predicted growth yields are plotted in Figure 4 along with our measured growth yields.
 As illustrated by this plot, our model was able to consistently predict growth yield within the 95% confidence interval of a measured test sample after being trained on a separate dataset.
 Though growth yield validation is not an absolute measure of model performance, our model’s ability to closely reproduce experimental results in a LOOCV setting that mitigated overfitting suggested a high propensity for generating viable growth predictions.
 Moreover, the relative consistency between measured and predicted values indicated our model’s robustness for predicting growth yields across a range of different dilution and methane secretion rates.

-Following our LOOCV growth yield analysis, we used the full dataset to set growth associated maintenance (GAM) and non-growth associated maintenance (NGAM).
-From a modeling perspective, maintenance energies are regarded as the moles of ATP needed to support cellular processes not otherwise depicted in metabolism (e.g. DNA replication, RNA transcription).
-The GAM thus represents ATP hydrolysis required to support growth-related processes and NGAM represents ATP hydrolysis required for non-growth associated cellular upkeep.
+We also used the full dataset of growth rates and methane evolution rates to set final values for growth associated maintenance (GAM) and non-growth associated maintenance (NGAM).
+The GAM represents ATP hydrolysis required to support growth-related processes and NGAM represents ATP hydrolysis required for non-growth associated cellular upkeep.
 GAM was originally set as 40.11 (mmol per grams [cell mass]), a relatively low value when compared with that of a fast-growing bacterial species, such as the GAM of 59.81 in E. coli (68).
 NGAM, represented by simple ATP hydrolysis, was unbounded in our first draft reconstruction and took on a value of 0 during all model simulations.
-After training on our full dataset, we set our GAM and NGAM values to 169.9 and 5.0 (mmol ATP per gram [cell mass] h-1), respectively (see Supplemental Material).
+After training on our full dataset, we set our GAM and NGAM values to 169.9 mmol ATP per gram [cell mass] and 5.0 mmol ATP per gram [cell mass] h-1, respectively (see Supplemental Material).
 Notably, these maintenance values are much higher than those in other methanogen models; for example, fellow methanogen Methanosarcina barkeri was reported to have a GAM of 65.00 (mmol per grams [cell mass]) (67), about 38% of our calculated value.
 This difference is reflective of the observed differences in growth yield for these organisms during hydrogenotrophic growth.
 Using the same formula for growth yield in each case at nearly identical doubling times of 12 h, M. maripaludis grew at a yield of about 33% of that reported for M. barkeri (67).
 Thus, though we calculated unusually high ATP maintenance requirements for growth, these high values reflect observed differences in growth data when comparing to a methylotrophic methanogen growing on the same substrates.